 While other 'risk-on' indications have weakened of late, USD/JPY had remained strong above 110.00 up nearer 112.00-.50.
-That signaled a lack of full 'haven' status, yet with USD/JPY now weakening back toward 110.00 in a sign that may be reversing in under the influence of the COVID-19 Delta variant global spread outside the US.
+That signaled a lack of full 'haven' status, yet with USD/JPY now weakening back into a churn around 110.00 in a sign that may be reversing in under the influence of the COVID-19 Delta variant global spread outside the US.